 I try not to use many processed “meats” in my cooking, but every now and then they come in handy for making a childhood favorite dish into something I can still enjoy as a vegan.
 When I first became a vegetarian, I made this stew with tempeh.
 Later I discovered Textured Vegetable Protein (TVP) and liked it even better.
 But after reading about the health concerns associated with the soy protein isolates in TVP, I now make the stew with soy curls or with seitan, which turns out to be the tastiest option.

 The basic recipe for Beefless Stew is endlessly adaptable; I never make it the same way twice, adding herbs to taste and varying amounts to fit the ingredients I have on-hand.
-For instance, that batch of stew you see in the photo above (which was taken by my budding photographer daughter) contained only about 2 ounces of mushrooms and they were baby portabellas, because that’s all I had in the fridge.
+For instance, that batch of stew you see in the photo at the end of this post contained only about 2 ounces of mushrooms and they were baby portabellas, because that’s all I had in the fridge.
 And I didn’t use the millet this time around, so it’s completely optional.
 And ditto for the wine: the red wine adds a great deal of flavor, but I didn’t have any so I skipped it.
 And I had yukon gold potatoes instead of red.